 Camargo authorities: Search underway for body of drowned American teen near Rio Grande City

-A search is underway for a 15-year-old American teen who reportedly drowned Thursday in the Mexican city of Camargo, located across from Rio Grande City, according to Camargo Emergency Management Director Eduardo Raul Rodriguez Cuellar.
+The body of a 15-year-old American teen who reportedly drowned near the Mexican city of Camargo, located across from Rio Grande City, was found, according to Camargo Emergency Management Director Eduardo Raul Rodriguez Cuellar.

 The drowning was reported Thursday at around 7 p.m. in the Rio Grande.
-The search will continue Saturday morning, Rodriguez added.
+The teen, identified as Fermin Estrada Jr., was found on the Mexican side of the river, Rodriguez said Saturday evening.

+The teen was last seen by the riverbank in the Starr County community of El Refugio, a previous statement from the Starr County Sheriff’s Office stated.

-A statement released Friday evening by the Starr County Sheriff’s Office confirms that a missing juvenile investigation is underway in the community of El Refugio by the river bank where the juvenile was last seen.
+A statement released Saturday by the sheriff's office confirms that the body of the missing juvenile was recovered by family members on the Mexican side of the river.

-“At this moment, the Starr County Sheriff’s Office is being assisted by Texas Game Wardens, U.S. Border Patrol and the Texas National Guard as they continue their search,” the release stated.

 News Video

-Note: EDITOR'S NOTE: This story has been updated throughout.